direct to content

 Status

 Since the 1806 incident, the wreck of Bato has been well known among local inhabitants.
 Lying in the clear shallow water Simon's Bay, the ship has been the target of several salvage operations, during which a number of cannons were lifted.
-Still, a significant part of the lower hull and cargo hold has remained intact, hidden beneath a thick layer of kelp and seaweed.
-The wreck measures about 50 m in length, 8 m in width and extends over an area of around 400 m2.
+Still, a significant part of the lower hull and cargo hold has remained intact, hidden beneath a thick layer of seaweed.
+The wreck measures about 50 meters in length, 8 meters in width and extends over an area of around 400 m2.

-The wreck was excavated as a joint venture between Bruno Werz and a Hungarian company called Octopus.
-It produced a relatively small artefact collection, now held at Iziko Museums and the excavation records are held by SAHRA.
+The wreck was excavated as a joint venture between Maritime Archaeologist Bruno Werz and a Hungarian company called Octopus.
+It produced a relatively small artefact collection, now held at the Iziko South African Museum and the excavation records are held by the SAHRA heritage database.

 -vase found at the wreck site of the Bato